BustByte/coronastatus/ops/readme.md

 # Operations
 This document describes how we operate the sites which are running Coronastatus.

+## Setting up a new server
+The vast majority of the servers are hosted by BustByte on DigitalOcean.
+We have a sponsorship that covers all our hosting related costs.
+Please see [this](digitalocean-setup.md) on how to setup a new server in our cluster.

 ## Ownership

 | hostname                                           | flag | country          | domain owner                            | server owner           |